penpy/machine-vision/README.md

 # machine-vision

-For now neural networks trained with MNIST dataset
+Some neural networks trained with MNIST or CIFAR dataset